ONSgeo/geospatial-training/_docs/intro_to_gis_in_r.md

 ### Requirements
 * We recommend completing the [Awareness of Geography and Statistics](https://onsgeo.github.io/geospatial-training/docs/awareness_of_geog_and_stats) training prior to starting this course.
 * R and RStudio
-* Beginner / Intermediate knowledge of R and `dplyr` .
+* Beginner / intermediate knowledge of R and `dplyr`.

 ### Course Instructions
 To take this course: